Soong sisters: Marriage

+During a visit to Sun's residence in Shanghai, Chiang Kai-shek encountered Ching-ling's younger sister, Mei-ling, for the first time and became enamoured with her.
+Subsequently, Chiang divorced his wife in Fenghua and sought Sun's counsel on pursuing Mei-ling.
+When Sun consulted Ching-ling on the matter, she expressed her strong disapproval.
+Sun then advised Chiang to wait, and Chiang obeyed.
+In 1927, Mei-ling married Chiang, who was about to launch a purge against the CCP.
+Ching-ling protested and left China after the purge.

+Reunion in the war

-In 1937, when the Second Sino-Japanese war broke out, all three of them got together after a 10-year separation in an effort to unite the KMT and CPC against the Imperial Japanese army.
+In 1937, when the Second Sino-Japanese war broke out, all three of them got together after a 10-year separation in an effort to unite the Kuomintang and Communists against the Imperial Japanese army.
 Soong Ai-ling devoted herself to social work such as helping wounded soldiers, refugees and orphans.
 She donated five ambulances and 37 trucks to the army in Shanghai and the air force, along with 500 leather uniforms.
 When the Japanese occupied Nanjing and Wuhan, the three sisters moved to Hong Kong.
 In 1940, they returned to Chongqing and established the Chinese Industrial Cooperatives, which opened job opportunities for people through weaving, sewing and other crafts.
 The sisters frequently visited schools, hospitals, orphanages, air raid shelters and aided war torn communities along the way.